 This brilliant Native Bee Keeping course is comprised of two components which students complete in one Saturday.
 You begin your day at ACE Lismore for the in-class component and then you are invited to visit Nashua Native Bees.

-In the classroom at ACE Lismore you will learn about bee morphology, nesting biology, foraging behaviour, importance of bees in natural systems, stingless beekeeping around the world, and the effectiveness of stingless bees for pollination of farms and gardens.
-The benefits, risks and pitfalls when purchasing a hive will also be discussed.
-We will look at the properties of stingless bee pot-honey; the development of the two box honey hive, and the significant benefits of this design.
+In the classroom at ACE Lismore, you will learn about bee morphology, nesting biology, foraging behaviour, importance of bees in natural systems, and the effectiveness of stingless bees as a pollinator of farms and gardens.

 Available in Lismore. see below for details